intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/01/introduction.md

 ## Scope

-In its current version, this guide is for Intel TDX on 5th Gen Intel® Xeon® Scalable processors.
+In its current version, this guide is for Intel TDX on 5th Gen Intel® Xeon® Scalable processors and Intel® Xeon® 6 processors.
-The following TDX features are currently supported in this guide:
+The following Intel TDX features are currently supported in this guide:

 - Launching a TD
 - Shutting down a TD